Lindsay McKay" />

 This question should be an easy one as you would have taken an education assistant course that has provided you with all the knowledge and skills to succeed as an education assistant.
 Talk about any experiences, work or personal, you have with children, individuals with special needs, and in an education environment.
 Be sure to bring up your social perceptiveness and other skills education assistants should have.

 This question is to see what your motivations are as an education assistant.
 A good way to prepare for this is to see if your motivation aligns with the school’s goal and vision.
 This could be something along the lines of you believe children should have people around them who are truly dedicated to helping them reach their full potential.
 Or you believe that a strong education system is central to the development of a well-prepared generation of students.
 Whatever your beliefs may be, it is important that you can communicate them clearly and genuinely.
+Ensure that you have looked at the school district’s goal and vision before the interview.

 The answer is an astounding yes!
 Teamwork is essential between teachers and students, teachers and education assistants, students and education assistants, between parents, teachers, and education assistants.
 Communication skills training between all involved is vital to ensure that students are getting the time, attention and levels of instruction required.
 The interviewer wants to ensure that you will do what is best for the students and their learning and that you are a team player.